 Back in the mundane world of Bono’s night job of making pop music, U2 evidently decided to celebrate their quarter-century mark with a stripped-down, punked-up, back-to-basics album.
 They brought back Steve Lillywhite to try and recapture the power of their earliest albums.
 For all its purported rock thunder, though, How to Dismantle an Atomic Bomb is a bit on the timid side.
 Mindful of the boundaries of audience tolerance, U2 behaves like a dog that has been jolted by the invisible fence a few times too often.
 Still, they do try to leave the porch now and again, and it’s obvious they want to shake things up as much as their fans will allow, a creditable impulse for a band of U2’s stature and endurance.
 But in much the same way as Pop‘s electronic explorations didn’t actually explore electronics that much, the harder U2 tries to rock out with wild abandon here, the less spontaneous they end up sounding, making How to Dismantle an Atomic Bomb more like an incredible simulation of a punk-influenced album rather than an actual punk-influenced album.
 Still, “Vertigo” is a pretty good single, though it gets old really fast, and “Sometimes You Can’t Make It on Your Own,” “City of Blinding Lights,” “All Because of You” and “Yahweh” all have their moments.

 If How to Dismantle an Atomic Bomb seemed to be U2’s attempt to please their fans, No Line on the Horizon feels more like an effort to please themselves.
 Working again predominantly with Eno and Lanois (who receive songwriting credit with the band on most of the material), U2 return to the impressionistic, exploratory tone of The Unforgettable Fire.
 Like that album, No Line on the Horizon is not entirely successful, but the highs more than atone for its lows.
 On the lead-off title cut, the quartet makes belated peace with shoegazing, an overlay of droning keyboard atop roiling guitars.
 The flow remains powerful flow until the album’s midpoint, which delivers three consecutive duds.
 Steve Lillywhite produced “I’ll Go Crazy if I Don’t Go Crazy Tonight,” which mixes one of the most saccharinely uplifting riffs the Edge has ever conjured with such wince-inducing Bono sentiments as “She’s a rainbow and she loves the simple life” and “Every generation gets a chance to change the world.”
 If this is a knowing self-parody, it deftly hits the mark.
-They dig the hole deeper with “Get on Your Boots,” a single that starts between “Discotheque” and “Subterranean Homesick Blues” but winds up cloning the Escape Club’s “Wild Wild West.”
-If not the single worst song U2 has ever recorded, it’s not for a lack of effort.
-“Stand Up Comedy,” another straight-up rocker that’s every bit as lackluster as “Get on Your Boots” (but lacks that song’s gumption to be truly terrible), completes the three-song skid.
+They dig the hole deeper with “Get On Your Boots,” a single that starts between “Discotheque” and “Subterranean Homesick Blues” but winds up cloning the Escape Club’s “Wild Wild West.”
+If it isn’t the worst song U2 has ever recorded, that’s not for a lack of effort.
+“Stand Up Comedy,” another straight-up rocker that’s every bit as lackluster as “Get On Your Boots” (but lacks that song’s gumption to be truly terrible), completes the three-song skid.
 Fortunately, the rest of the album is far better, relying on mood and atmosphere more than muscle.
 Even the upbeat “Magnificent” is laced with the sense of purpose and mystery that has always colored the band’s best work.
 No Line on the Horizon is an encouraging show of strength from a band entering its fourth decade.

-U2’s first three albums were given the deluxe reissue treatment in 2008, remastering Boy, October and War and pairing each with a disc of bonus material.
+In 2008, U2’s first three albums were given the deluxe reissue treatment, with remasters of Boy, October and War, each paired with a disc of bonus material.
 While the improved sound on all three is welcome, the extras added to October and War is mostly inessential: a few non-LP B-sides and lots of live material, but nothing to get too worked up about.
 The augmentation to Boy, however, is another matter: the early demos and singles offer a fascinating document of the band in its early days, placing U2 firmly in the context of the post-punk movement and providing glimmers of how they would transcend that, as the Edge refined his synthesis of Tom Verlaine, Keith Levene and Bernard Sumner and Bono strove to inject a sense of spiritual optimism and hope into the mostly dour form.
 Early versions of “Out of Control” and “Stories for Boys” not only highlight the polish and atmosphere that Lillywhite’s production brought to the final versions, but also that the basic elements and power were already in place.
 The Martin Hannett-produced “11 O’Clock Tick Tock” shows Joy Division’s influence, but makes it clear how many other elements were in the band’s persona.
 That the teenaged U2 could have enough material to omit strong tracks like “11 O’Clock,” “Boy/Girl,” “Touch” and “Saturday Night” from a debut album is a testament to how remarkable the material that made the cut was The bonus disc for Boy is a welcome companion piece to and a reminder of the power of one of the most stunning debut albums in rock history.